Skip to main content

 NORA Levy Ireland Explained

-This page targets the narrower query set around NORA levy Ireland while pointing readers to the broader, current Irish fuel-tax breakdown.
+This page answers NORA levy Ireland and links back to the broader Irish fuel-tax breakdown.

 Explain that the levy funds strategic emergency oil-stock obligations.